 - Dump out old water before adding new water.
-Instead of simply adding new water, dump out the old water when cleaning birdbaths.
+Instead of simply adding new water, dump out the old water.
 This can be easily be done by tilting the bird bath to one side and pouring the water out.
-This will better ensure the elimination of any germs.
+This will better ensure the elimination of germs.

-- Wipe down the birdbath basin to clear away any algae growth.
-This can be done with a towel, but it's better to do so with a stiff brush.
-A stiff brush will will not only clear away the algae, it will scrub the basin free of microbes, better preventing the spread of disease.
+- Wipe down the basin to clear away any algae growth.
+This can be done with a towel, but it's better to do so with a stiff brush which will will not only clear away the algae, it will scrub the basin free of microbes, better preventing the spread of disease.

 - Dry the birdbath.
-Allow birdbaths to dry out completely before adding new water.
-It best to leave the bird bath in the sun to allow it dry out completely.
-While the bird bath is drying, check to make sure the area around the bird bath is clean and that your garden habitat is otherwise inviting for birds.
+Allow it to dry out completely before adding new water.
+It best to leave the basin in full sun to allow it dry out completely.
+While it is drying, check to make sure the area around the bird bath is clean and that your garden habitat is otherwise inviting for birds.

-To minimize the need for more frequent measures, you can follow these steps to maintain birdbaths on an ongoing basis:
+To minimize the need for more frequent measures, you can follow these steps:

 - Keep water flowing by using pump.
-Flowing water discourages algae growth, and the breeding of insects.
+Flowing water discourages algae growth and the breeding of insects.
 With flowing water, regular maintenance will be easier because there will be less algae to clean.
 Flowing water also has the added benefit of attracting more birds.
-Birdbath pumps are commonly electric powered, but you can also purchase solar powered birdbath pumps, although they are more difficult to find.
+Pumps are commonly electric-powered, but you can also purchase solar-powered pumps.

-- Place birdbaths away from sources of falling leaves and branches.
+- Place birdbath away from sources of falling leaves and branches.
 Rotting organic debris in standing water is the perfect breeding ground for mosquitoes and other insects.
-Make sure your bird bath is far enough away from trees and other vegetation to prevent organic material from falling into the bath.
-If debris does fall in, make sure to remove it when replacing the water in your bird bath.
-It is recommended to do this on a daily basis.
+Make sure the basin is far enough away from trees and other vegetation to prevent organic material from falling into the bath.
+If debris does fall in, make sure to remove it as soon as possible.

-- Rise your bird bath with a hose.
-Hosing your bird bath down on a regular basis will deny algae the chance to grow, will regularly clean away germs, and will prevent debris from building up in birdbaths.
-This step is even more important if you have used a cleaning solution that may be harmful to people or animals, such as bleach.
+- Rise the basin often with a hose.
+Hosing your bird bath down on a regular basis will deny algae the chance to grow, will regularly clean away germs, and will prevent debris from building up.

 Follow these guidelines and you will maintain birdbaths that are healthy for humans and birds alike for years to come.